 Term.
 This Agreement shall become effective upon execution and shall remain in effect until the Landfill is closed in accordance with Section 8.2 and Section 8.3, unless sooner terminated by written agreement of the Parties (the “Term”).
 The Parties acknowledge that the closure period for the Landfill pursuant to the Act and Regulations will extend the Term beyond the closure of the Landfill.

 Pre-Closure Notice.
-Company will notify the County, in writing, at least one hundred eighty (180) days prior to ceasing acceptance of Waste at the Landfill.
+Company will notify the County, in writing, at least one hundred eighty (180) days prior to ceasing acceptance of County Waste at the Landfill.

 Representations and Warranties.
 Company represents and warrants to the County, as of the date hereof and throughout the Term, as follows: